dynamsoft-docs/document-normalizer-docs/parameters/reference/max-total-image-dimension.md

 # MaxTotalImageDimension

-`MaxTotalImageDimension` is a parameter to specify the maximum value of total dimension (in million pixel) of source images the library can process concurrently.
+`MaxTotalImageDimension` specifies the maximum value of the total dimension area (in millions of pixels) of the source images the library can process concurrently.
+For example, if the library is processing 10 images concurrently, and each image has dimensions of 1920x1080.
+Then the total area of all the images is (1920 * 1080 * 10 = 20,736,000 pixels).
+So if the MaxTotalImageDimension is set to 20,000,000 then you can process only 9 of those images at a time.

 ## Setting Methods